 - Hang them in a window.

 - Yarn needle (optional)

 1 -Preheat oven to 250°

 2 -Slice oranges ¼ inch, crosswise.
 Discard small ends.

-3 -Blot with paper towel to remove excess juice.
+3 -Blot with paper towel.

 4 -Place on parchment covered cookie sheet.